MATHI00000000000000/SR-FLIPFLOP-USING-CASE/README.md

 **RESULTS**
-Thus the JK flipflop using verilog and validating their functionality using their functional tables is implemented and verified.
+Thus the sr flipflop using verilog and validating their functionality using their functional tables is implemented and verified.
 .
 .
 .